Ahmad Suradji: Murders

 On 24 April 1997, 21-year-old Sri Kemala Dewi asked a 15-year-old rickshaw puller named Andreas to take her to "Datuk".
 She informed him to keep it a secret and never requested to be picked up.
 Three days later, Dewi's naked and decomposing body was found in a sugarcane field by a man and was later dug up by a group of people who then called the police.
 Andreas reported to the police and Dewi's family that he had dropped her off at Suradji's house three days earlier, and so police visited Suradji to question him about it.
 Although he at first denied having anything to do with Dewi's death, police found her handbag, dress and bracelet in his home.
 He was later arrested on April 30, 1997.
 During interrogation, Suradji eventually confessed to Dewi's murder but also revealed that he had killed up to 42 girls in the same fashion and an excavation had to be carried out in the sugarcane field where Dewi's body had been found.
 Throughout the process, 42 bodies were exhumed with some being decomposed to the point where they were unidentifiable.

-He told police that he had a dream in 1986 in which his father's ghost directed him to drink the saliva of 70 dead young women so that he could become a mystic healer.
-Suradji thought that it would take him too long to encounter 70 women who had died of natural causes, so he decided to speed up the process through killing.
+He told police that he had a dream in 1986 in which his father's ghost directed him to drink the saliva of 72 dead young women so that he could become a mystic healer.
+Suradji thought that it would take him too long to encounter 72 women who had died of natural causes, so he decided to speed up the process by killing.
 As a sorcerer, or dukun, a steady stream of women already visited him for various services such as spiritual advice, items that could improve their beauty or wealth, or for Suradji to cast a spell on their spouses to keep them from having an affair.
 He would then take them into the nearby sugarcane field and bury them up to their waist, claiming it was part of the ritual.
 He would then proceed to strangle his victims until they were dead and then drink their saliva.
-After, he'd strip the clothes from their bodies to accelerate decomposition and bury them completely with their heads pointing toward his house.
+Afterwards, he'd strip the clothes from their bodies to accelerate decomposition and bury them completely with their heads pointing toward his house.
 Suradji stated the following to the police: